ssusancho/QuoteGenerator/WrittenResponse.md

 ### 3a i.
 Describes the overall purpose of the program

-Quote Generator displays a quote depending on what type of quote the player chooses.
-The player can choose from different catagories of quotes.
+The purpose of the program is to give a person a random quote depending on their mood.

 ### 3a ii.
 Describes what functionality of the program is demonstrated in the video.

-The player is shown a quote according to a topic they choose.
+Quote Generator displays a quote depending on what type of quote the player chooses.
+The player can choose from different catagories of quotes.

 ### 3a iii.